 The proposed development plan offers the opportunity to redevelop what is currently a brownfield site of considerable size (72 acres).
-The addition of new residential units and commercial space will help to better integrate the Old Port Credit Village HCD with the surrounding city, providing continuity with the existing park system and the retail corridor along Lakeshore Road West while drawing new users into contact with the historic neighbourhood.
+The addition of new residential units and commercial space will help to better integrate the Old Port Credit Village HCD with the surrounding city, providing continuity with the existing park system and the retail corridor along Lakeshore Road West.